After the Dance (song)

-"After the Dance" is a slow jam recorded by singer Marvin Gaye and released as the second single off Gaye's 1976 hit album I Want You.
-Though it received modest success, the song was widely considered to be one of Gaye's best ballads and served as part of the template for quiet storm and urban contemporary ballads that came afterwards.
+"After the Dance" is a slow jam song recorded by singer Marvin Gaye.
+Credited to Gaye and Leon Ware, it was primarily written by Ware with lyrical contribution from Gaye.
+It was released on July 15, 1976 as the second single off Gaye's hit album I Want You.
+Though it received modest success, the song is widely considered to be one of Gaye's best ballads and served as part of the template for quiet storm and urban contemporary ballads that came afterwards.

 Overview

-Written by Gaye and his co-producer Leon Ware, the song narrates a moment where the author noticed a woman on Soul Train and convinces her to "get together" after the two shared a dance.
+The song narrates a moment where the author noticed a woman on Soul Train and convinces her to "get together" after the two shared a dance.
 Throughout the entire I Want You album, which was dedicated to Marvin's live-in lover Janis Hunter (who wrote a 2015 memoir entitled After the Dance: My Life with Marvin Gaye), the narrator — Gaye — brings up the dance concept in songs such as "Since I Had You".
 The song also served in a funky instrumental, which included a synthesizer solo performed by Gaye just days before the master mix of the I Want You album was due at Motown.

+Critical reception

+Record World praised Gaye's "strong performance" of the song.
 The instrumental version received a nomination at the 1977 Grammy Awards for Best R&B Instrumental Song.

-Record World praised Gaye's "strong performance" of the song.
+Donald A. Guarisco of AllMusic noted, the song "remains a favorite with [Gaye's] fans thanks to the singer's stunning multi-tracked vocals."